gulzarsingh12/k8s-prep-notes/cks/cluster-hardening.md

 set `read-only-port=0` this will disable the 10255 port ofr read only access. if value is set 0, it means disabled

 So in summary we can do authenticate, authorize and diable read port to secure kubelet.
 Set all the above as discuss in service or kubeletconfiguration removing - (dash) with caps.

+# Port Forward
+- To access kube api server `kubectl proxy` will start on localhost using port 8001. this way it will not need to pass tls cert,key,ca with every request to api server.
+- But what about the application? to access a service in this case, use port forward. `kubectl port-forward service/web-service 28080:80`. then you can access the service on local as `curl http://localhost:28080`